 Women should also look for a supportive sports bra.
 A running specialist can help you with that too.

-Also, you need good socks, which wick away the sweat and are form-fitting to prevent blisters.
+You need good socks; socks that wick away sweat and are form-fitting to prevent blisters.

 *But don’t go overboard with getting too much stuff…. allow yourself the time to experience if you like running before you spend a lot of money on equipment that you might not use.